-Memorandum of Agreement on Native Languages among the U.S. Department of the Interior, U.S. Department of Health and Human Services, and the U.S. Department of Education, U.S. Department of Agriculture, with the U.S. Department of Transportation, White House Council on Environmental Quality, U.S. Institute of Museum and Library Services, Library of Congress, National Endowment for the Arts, and National Endowment for the Humanities
+Memorandum of Agreement on Native Languages among the U.S. Department of the Interior, U.S. Department of Health and Human Services, the U.S. Department of Agriculture, and the U.S. Department of Education, with the U.S. Institute of Museum and Library Services, Library of Congress, National Endowment for the Arts, National Endowment for the Humanities, and support from U.S. Department of Transportation, U.S. Department of Veterans Affairs, the Advisory Council on Historic Preservation, the U.S. Department of Homeland Security, the U.S. Department of Labor, the U.S. Department of State, AmeriCorps, the White House Office of Personnel Management, the Social Security Administration, the White House Council on Environmental Quality, the White House Office of Management and Budget, the U.S. Department of Commerce, the Small Business Administration, the Environmental Protection Agency, and the United States Agency for International Development

 I. OVERVIEW

-This Memorandum of Agreement (MOA) is entered into and by and between the U.S. Department of Education (ED), the U.S. Department of Health and Human Services (HHS), and the U.S. Department of the Interior (DOI), the U.S. Department of Agriculture (USDA) (collectively, the "Lead Agencies"), and additional federal agencies, including the U.S. Institute of Museum and Library Services, Library of Congress, National Endowment for the Arts, and National Endowment for the Humanities (the "Participating Agencies"), and the U.S. Department of Transportation (the "Supporting Agency[ies]") (the Lead Agencies, the Participating Agencies, and the Supporting Agency[ies] together, the "Federal Agencies") and constitutes a nonbinding expression of intent between the ED, HHS, DOI, and the Participating Agencies to work together and encourage programs and projects to include instruction in and preservation of Native languages.
+This Memorandum of Agreement (MOA) is entered into and by and between the U.S. Department of Education (ED), the U.S. Department of Health and Human Services (HHS), and the U.S. Department of the Interior (DOI), the U.S. Department of Agriculture (USDA) (collectively, the "Lead Agencies"), and additional federal agencies, including the U.S. Institute of Museum and Library Services, Library of Congress, National Endowment for the Arts, and National Endowment for the Humanities (the "Participating Agencies"), and the U.S. Department of Transportation and U.S. Department of Veteran Affairs (the "Supporting Agency[ies]") (the Lead Agencies, the Participating Agencies, and the Supporting Agency[ies] together, the "Federal Agencies") and constitutes a nonbinding expression of intent between the ED, HHS, DOI, and the participating Agencies to work together and encourage programs and projects to include instruction in and preservation of Native languages.

+II.
+BACKGROUND

-- II.
-BACKGROUND - A. Overarching Legal Authority.
+A. Overarching Legal Authority.

 The Native American Languages Act, 25 U.S.C. §§2901-2906 (1990) declares that it is the policy of the United States to preserve, protect, and promote the rights and freedomof Native Americans to use, practice, and develop Native American languages.
 Additionally, each party to this agreement has express legislative authority to provide funding or technical assistance and/or to conduct research in the area of Native language preservation, maintenance, or instruction, including through the arts, humanities, museums, and libraries.
 See, e.g., the Native American Languages Act, 42 U.S.C. §2991b- 3, Section 6005 of Public Law 114-95, the Every Student Succeeds Act of 2016, REPORT ON NATIVE AMERICAN LANGUAGE MEDIUM EDUCATION, the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act, Title VI, Part A, subpart I, and section 6133, 20 U.S.C. § 7453, and section 3127 of Subpart 2 of Part A of Title III 20 U.S.C.
-6848 and Title 25 Part 39 Subpart B §39.130-137 "Indian

-School Equalization Program, Language Development Programs"; the National Foundation on the Arts and the Humanities Act (20 U.S.C. § 951 et seq); and the Museum and Library Services Act (20 U.S.C. § 9101 et seq.).
+6848 and Title 25 Part 39 Subpart B §39.130-137 "Indian School Equalization Program, Language Development Programs"; the National Foundation on the Arts and the Humanities Act (20 U.S.C. § 951 et seq); and the Museum and Library Services Act (20 U.S.C. § 9101 et seq.).
 B. Tribal Consultation.